SvenTiigi/FlyoverKit/README.md

 ```

 ### Configuration
-The `FlyoverCamera.Configuration` struct holds all specific flyover configuration values such as
+The `FlyoverCamera.Configuration` struct holds all specific flyover configuration values.
+Set the properties to get the right look and feel of the flyover as you need it to be.

 | Configuration      | Description   |
 | ------------- | ------------- |